 Can you Make Espresso in a French Press?

-However, a few months back, I was watching an episode of Alton Brown’s old show ‘Good Eats’ that recommended French Press coffee as an alternative to real espresso, and I decided to give it a shot with a cappuccino.
-After all, if it’s good enough for Alton Brown, it’s definitely worth trying… right?!
+However, a few months back, I was watching an episode of Good Eats, and Alton Brown recommended French Press coffee as an alternative to real espresso.

 Where to Buy a French Press